rgb-archive/spec/protocol_specifications.md

 ## Exemplified Process Description
 The following Process Description assumes:

-* the use of Version 1.0 of RGB Meta-scrip;
 * one-2-one transfers after the issuance (many-to-many transfers are possible);
 * single-asset issuance and transfers (multi-asset issuance and transfers are possible);
 ### Basic Asset Issuance